-Rope Climb is a challenging bodyweight exercise that builds the lat muscles, forearms, shoulders and upper back.
+Rope Climb exercise is a challenging bodyweight exercise that builds the lat muscles, forearms, shoulders and upper back.

 It also works the hips, glutes, the lower back and abdominal muscles.